BOSS-BigOpenSourceSibling/BigSibling/gnome_challenge/phase3/roles.md

 ## Career mentor

+This mentor will guide and help the participants to find their path to overcome challenges.

 **Weekly dedication (hours):** 2 ~ 3 hours total for 4 months
 - 1 hour for 1:1 meetings
 - 15 ~ 30 minutes for alignments